munmar/munmar/README.md

 <h3 align="center">Aspiring Data Engineer</h3>
 <br>

-Currently living in Berlin, whilst working at Wayfair as an Analytics Engineer Intern.
-After some unfortunate events (read more [here](https://www.cnbc.com/2025/01/10/wayfair-to-exit-germany-cut-730-jobs-in-latest-layoffs.html#:~:text=Wayfair%20is%20exiting%20the%20German,retail%2C%20the%20company%20said%20Friday.)), I am now on the lookout for a new company preferably here in Berlin.
+Currently living in Berlin, whilst working at Wayfair as an Analytics Engineer.
+After some unfortunate events (read more [here](https://www.cnbc.com/2025/01/10/wayfair-to-exit-germany-cut-730-jobs-in-latest-layoffs.html#:~:text=Wayfair%20is%20exiting%20the%20German,retail%2C%20the%20company%20said%20Friday.)), I am now on the lookout for a new company preferably here in Berlin (but also open to the rest of Europe).
 I'm interested in the following data related roles: Analytics Engineer, Data Engineer, Data Analyst, so if you know of any Junior/Entry-Level roles, then please feel free to reach out.
 I would love to get some conversations going.

 - 📖 Currently Learning: **AWS**